 Course Semester Taken Year Taken Credits

-CHEM 211/319 3
+CHEM 211 or 319 3

-CHEM 301/302 /BIOC 352 3
+CHEM 301 or 302 or BIOS 352 3

-CHEM 301/302 /BIOC 352 3
+CHEM 301 or 302 or BIOS 352 3

 CHEM 330 3

 CHEM 360 3

 BIOC 301 3

-BIOC 201 is a prerequisite for BIOC 301, but the Biosciences Department confirmed that CHEM majors are waived from the BIOC 201 prerequisite.
+\BIOC 201 is a prerequisite for BIOC 301, but the Biosciences Department confirmed that CHEM majors are waived from the BIOC 201 prerequisite.
 Students need to special register for BIOC 301.

-Mathematics
+Mathematics\

 Course Semester Taken Year Taken Credits

-MATH 101/105 3
+MATH 101 or 105 3

-MATH 102/106 3
+MATH 102 or 106 3

-MATH 212/222 3
+MATH 212 or 222 3

-The Department of Mathematics may, after consultation with a student concerning his/her previous math preparation, recommend that a student be placed into a higher level math course than that for which the student has received official credit.
+\The Department of Mathematics may, after consultation with a student concerning his/her previous math preparation, recommend that a student be placed into a higher level math course than that for which the student has received official credit.
 The Department of Chemistry will accept this waiver of the math classes upon a written confirmation of the waiver from the Department of Mathematics and upon the student's successful completion of the higher level math course.
 Note: MATH 211 is encouraged for students interested in graduate study.